Wooden Power Rack Failure

 Best wood Tips and References website.

 Wooden Power Rack Failure.
 We measured the space in my garage and then he used his wood tools to make the boards himself.
-The boards are 91” long, by 5 ¾” wide, by 1 3/4’” thick.
+Rack systems are designed for integration with specified lift equipment.

 On The Two Middle Posts We Drilled 6 Additional Holes Starting Above The Last Hole (Again Every 4 Inches) Using A 7/8 Bit.